CS5008Fall2025/research-paper-AliyaSalmanova1/README.md

 In this report, I will be focused specifically on the AVL Tree.
-I will explain the time and space complexity of the AVL Tree algorithm, analyse the empirical data gathered by tracking the amount of node visits during insertions to an avl tree and the operations performed to keep the tree balanced, and will provide some examples of instances in which this algorithm is used.
+I will explain the time and space complexity of the AVL Tree algorithm, analyse the empirical data gathered by tracking the amount of node visits during insertions to an AVL Tree and the operations performed to keep the tree balanced, and will provide some examples of instances in which this algorithm is used.